mthezeng/rank-cli/README.md

 ```
 michael@michael-MS-7D43:~/projects/rank$ python3 rank-cli.py musicians --new-entry "Owl City"
 musicians does not already exist.
 Creating a new list...
-Adding Owl City to list.
 What did you think of Owl City?
 (0: I liked it!), (1: It was fine), (2: I didn't like it): 0
 1: Owl City (rating: 10.0)

 michael@michael-MS-7D43:~/projects/rank$ python3 rank-cli.py musicians --new-entry "Porter Robinson"
-Adding Porter Robinson to list.
 What did you think of Porter Robinson?
 (0: I liked it!), (1: It was fine), (2: I didn't like it): 0
 Which do you prefer?